Home > Services > Work Injury Compensation Lawyers > Work Stress & Depression

 After claim lodgement, the insurer will respond within 28 days to advise the outcome of your matter.
 The WorkCover claim investigator will either accept or deny your claim.

-It is usual to be assessed by an independent psychiatrist who will report your work capacity and therapy.
+It is typical to have an independent psychiatrist evaluate you and provide reports on your therapy and work capacity.
 The insurer can also assign an investigator to explore all aspects of your case.
 They would speak with your employer and any witnesses.
 You should seek legal advice if your employer asks you to contact the investigator.

 Payouts for mental stress claims are often substantial, chiefly because these claims involve long absences from work.
 The benefits included in worker’s compensation payouts depend on the circumstances of the claim.
 They can include:

 Making a WorkCover claim for a psychological injury can be complicated and further escalate your stress.
-Seeking legal advice from an experienced workers’ compensation lawyer can help you receive all your due benefits and minimise your anxiety.
+However, seeking legal advice from an experienced workers’ compensation lawyer can help you receive all your due benefits and minimise your anxiety.

-At Splatt Lawyers, our expert legal team will guide you through the process of making a WorkCover claim for stress or another psychological injury.
-Please rely on the expertise and experience of our skilled work injury lawyers to help you access the benefits and support needed to recover from your injury and return to work.
+At Splatt Lawyers, our experienced legal team advises on making a WorkCover claim for stress or another psychological injury.
+Our skilled work injury lawyers help you access the benefits and support needed to recover from your injury and return to work.

 You can take stress leave if you have annual or sick leave.
 You may need to provide a doctor’s certificate confirming you are unwell.
 If you cannot work due to your work-related mental illness and require an extended period off work, you should consider lodging a claim with WorkCover.